 Therefore, improving your customer onboarding process is a good idea.
 To begin with, consider the following ideas:

-(a) Based on what you learn from customers getting stuck using your product, make a list of ways to improve your product’s UX and pass it on to the UI team.
+- Based on your customer interactions, note where they get stuck while using your product.
+Make a list of ways to improve your product’s UX and pass it on to the UI team.

-(b) Prepare an onboarding checklist and encourage customers to complete it by providing them an incentive.
-ConvertKit, for example, gives users a free T-shirt for completing the onboarding checklist.
+- Prepare an onboarding checklist and encourage customers to complete it by providing them with an incentive such as products with your logo on them.

 Metrics for success: